blueskan/godiator/README.md

 # godiator
-Godiator is G.O.F.
-Mediator Design Pattern Implementation For Golang.
+Godiator is Simple Pub&Sub implementation For Golang.